hiddentao/linear-algebra/README.md

 [14:11:01]    Matrix transpose (cols > rows) - default x 1,109,472 ops/sec ±1.99% (94 runs sampled)
 [14:11:07]    Matrix transpose (cols > rows) - in-place x 959,265 ops/sec ±1.13% (97 runs sampled)
 ```

+I recommend that you experiment with different methods to see what works best for you.

 ## Building